3 best apps to track your retirement investment accounts

 New ways to track your retirement accounts are popping up every day, and being able to check up on them where and when you want is important because, as you approach retirement, your margin for error is smaller and your future self is on the line.

-When you’re using other apps, it’s usually in the context of managing your budget or actively investing in things like stocks or ETFs.
+When you’re using other apps, it’s usually in the context of managing your budget or actively investing in things like stocks or exchange-traded funds.
 You want to make sure everything is on track, but you also have a chance to course-correct if anything goes wrong.
 Blow your budget on that new cookie dough restaurant that opened next door to your office?
 It’s okay, you can make changes next month.
 Stock market plunge?
 History shows it’ll balance out.

 In fact, having these apps helps you realize where things have gone off the rails.
 They allow you to make changes and get back on track well before you feel like you have to recalibrate or start over.